iterative/dvc.org/static/docs/commands-reference/import-url.md

 What if that remote file is one which will be updated regularly?
 The project goals might include regenerating a <abbr>data artifact</abbr> based on the updated data source.
-A [pipeline](/doc/commands-reference/pipeline) can be triggered to re-execute based on a changed external dependency.
+[Pipeline](/doc/commands-reference/pipeline) reproduction can be triggered based on a changed external dependency.

 Let's use the [Get Started](/doc/get-started) project again, simulating an updated external data source.
 (Remember to prepare the <abbr>workspace</abbr>,